weaveworks-guides/weave-net-legacy/centos-simple/README.md

 layout: guides
 title: Getting started with Weave and Docker on CentOS
 description: Use Weave on CentOS to communicate with your containerized applications regardless of the host.
-keywords: weave, docker, containers, networking, software defined networking, dockerfile, centos, apache, php
+tags: vagrant, centos, apache, php
 permalink: /guides/weave-docker-centos-simple.html
 ---